-If only “LGBTQ” institutions and media would start teaching people that we need to expand our idea of “girlhood” to include buzz-cuts, toy trucks, worms, digging and spitting, and stop intentionally conflating the words ‘sex’ and ‘gender.’
-If only they’d teach people that ‘gender’ is just a hierarchy, a set of roles and expectations, positioning women as objects for male consumption.
+If only “LGBTQ” institutions and media would stop intentionally conflating the words ‘sex’ and ‘gender,’ and start teaching people that we need to expand our idea of “girlhood” to include buzz-cuts, toy trucks, playing with worms, digging and spitting.
+If only they’d teach people that ‘gender’ is just a set of roles and expectations, a hierarchy positioning girls and women as objects for male consumption.
 That lesbians have a long history of flipping off the rules of ‘gender,’ and we do it long before we even understand what it is we’re fighting against.

 If only the lesbians could say all of this ourselves… But in the name of “inclusion,” lesbians have been excluded… So much so, that someone like me would have to someday learn, the hard way, that one of the few “lesbian” mainstream publications remaining, had one lesbian writer on staff.
 Just the one.
 I had to learn the hard way that lesbians are now the minority at “lesbian” publications.
 THE MINORITY.
 AT “LESBIAN” PUBLICATIONS.